What Is Niemann-Pick Disease?

 - swollen lymph nodes

-- a red spot inside the eye
+- a cherry-red spot inside the eye

 - difficulty feeding

-- difficulty with basic motor skills, poor muscle tone
+- poor muscle tone

 - lung disease